 I use mathematical analysis and computational simulations to understand a wide range of geophysical and environmental fluid flows.
 I focus on situations in which melting and solidification are significant, such as the generation and transport of molten magma from deep within the Earth, and the formation of sea ice in the Polar Oceans.

 I am also interested in the interaction between sea ice and fluid dynamics.
-Sea ice is a sensitive part of the climate system, and is responding dramatically to Arctic warming.
-I worked as a postdoctoral researcher in the Department of Physics in Oxford University with the group of Prof. Andrew Wells on frazil ice.
+Sea ice is a sensitive part of the climate system and is responding dramatically to Arctic warming.
+I worked as a postdoctoral researcher in the Department of Physics at the University of Oxford in the group of Prof. Andrew Wells where I worked on frazil-ice formation.
 I studied Mathematics, leading to a PhD on convective flow within sea ice in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, supervised by Prof. Grae Worster.

 View Selected Publications